dhaffaardhana2002/dhaffaardhana2002.github.io/README.md

 # This is my GitHub Page website!

-I only use HTML, CSS, and Javascript for making this website.
+I only use HTML and CSS for making this website.